OriginStake/story-infrastructure/README.md

 2. **Contributing node configurations** to this repository to strengthen the global network

 ### 🔄 Accepted Node Types
-You can contribute in one of two forms:
+You can contribute in one of three forms:
 - **Dedicated P2P Peer**: Node set up specifically for peering purposes
 - **RPC Server**: Dedicated RPC server in your region (not recommended if you set request limits)
+- **Regional Pioneer Node**: If you're running the only node in your region (e.g., Africa), your contribution is especially valuable as it helps other validators establish reliable connections in underserved areas

 > 💡 Priority is given to nodes from regions with fewer peers to increase network decentralization.